-We may also give your details to commissioned service providers e.g. a charity or third sector organisation that we ask to provide services on our behalf.
+We may also give your details to commissioned service providers, for example a charity or third sector organisation that we ask to provide services on our behalf.
 These commissioned service providers will always have the same security standards as the council.

 We will share your information with the Home Office and may share your information with other councils and our partners in the NHS where this is lawful, and the recipient data controller has demonstrated that they have a lawful and legitimate interest in the information.
-Information shared with our local NHS partners is via a secure system called Connecting Care; read more information about at: https://www.connectingcarebnssg.co.uk/ .
-Information shared with other councils would assist in understanding and enhancing services to meet the needs of identified families, lawful under GDPR Article 6(1)(d).
-At no point is your data shared or processed outside of the UK.
+Information shared with our local NHS partners is via a secure system called Connecting Care.